Lê Đức Thọ: 1972

+1973

-The relationship between Kissinger and Thọ was antagonistic with Thọ taking the airs of a Vietnamese mandarin lecturing a dim-witted student, which especially enraged the Harvard professor Kissinger.
+After the Christmas bombings of 1972, Thọ was in a particularly savage mood towards Kissinger.
+The relationship between Kissinger and Thọ was antagonistic and condescending on the part of Thọ, angering Kissinger.
 After one meeting, Kissinger asked "Allow me to ask you one question: do you scold your colleagues in the Central Committee the way you scold us?"
-After the Christmas bombings of 1972, Thọ was in particularly savage mood to Kissinger.

 At their meeting on 8 January 1973 in a house in the French town of Gif-sur-Yvette, Kissinger arrived to find nobody at the door to greet him.
 When Kissinger entered the conference room, nobody spoke to him.
 Sensing the hostile mood, Kissinger speaking in French said: "It was not my fault about the bombing".
-Before Kissinger could say anymore, Thọ exploded in rage, saying in French: "Under the pretext of interrupted negotiations, you resumed the bombing of North Vietnam, just at the moment when I reached home.
+Before Kissinger could say any more, Thọ exploded in rage, saying in French: "Under the pretext of interrupted negotiations, you resumed the bombing of North Vietnam, just at the moment when I reached home.
 You have 'greeted' my arrival in a very courteous manner!
-You action, I can say, is flagrant and gross!
+Your action, I can say, is flagrant and gross!
 You and no one else strained the honor of the United States".
 Thọ shouted at Kissinger for over an hour, and despite Kissinger's requests not to speak so loudly because the reporters outside the room could hear what he was saying, he did not relent.
 Thọ concluded: "For more than ten years, America has used violence to beat down the Vietnamese people-napalm, B-52s.
 But you don't draw any lessons from your failures.
 You continue the same policy.
 Ngu xuẩn!
 Ngu xuẩn!
 Ngu xuẩn!"
 When Kissinger asked what ngu xuẩn meant in Vietnamese, the translator refused to translate, as ngu xuẩn (in Chữ Nôm: 愚蠢) roughly means that a person is grossly stupid.

-When Kissinger was finally able to speak, he argued that it was Thọ who by being unreasonable had forced Nixon to order the Christmas bombings, a claim that led Thọ to snap in fury: "You've spent billions of dollars and many tons of bombs when we had a text ready to sign".
+When Kissinger was finally able to speak, he argued that it was Thọ, who by being unreasonable, had forced Nixon to order the Christmas bombings, a claim that led Thọ to snap in fury: "You've spent billions of dollars and many tons of bombs when we had a text ready to sign".
 Kissinger replied: "I have heard many adjectives in your comments.
 I propose that you should not use them".
 Thọ answered: "I have used those adjectives with a great deal of restraint already.
 The world opinion, the U.S. press and U.S. political personalities have used harsher words".